Karo1808/Novelty/memory-bank/activeContext.md

 [2025-04-14 1:09:11] - New TS errors appeared after fixing ESLint issues in `packages/services/tsconfig.json` related to coverage output.
 [2025-04-14 1:12:20] - Attempted to run tests for the specific file using `pnpm turbo test --filter=api -- apps/api/src/modules/auth/test/auth.endpoints.test.ts`, but failed with 'No package found with name api'.
 [2025-04-14 1:41:21] - User reported modifications to the code and requested a UMB.

+[2025-04-24 13:02:36] - Current focus: Activating and loading context from the Memory Bank.